[Updated: February 16, 2025]

 (Complete source code can be found here)

-Apply Pocket Learning Algorithm onto Japanese Credit Screening Data Set
+Apply the Pocket Learning Algorithm to the Japanese Credit Screening Data Set

-However, most machine learning algorithms have a strong assumption that the data set is numerical.
-Pocket Learning Algorithm is not an exception.
-For Pocket Learning Algorithm to be able to work on the Japanese Credit Screening Data Set, we need to process the non-numerical features to be numerical.
+However, most machine learning algorithms strongly assume that the data set is numerical.
+The Pocket Learning Algorithm is the same.
+For the Pocket Learning Algorithm to work on the Japanese Credit Screening Data Set, the non-numerical features need to be transformed into numerical type.
 This type of process is usually called feature engineering.
-The next section provides a brief introduction to feature engineering.
+The following section briefly introduces feature engineering.

 Basic Feature Engineering

 The quality of the data and the amount of useful information it consists of are the key points that determine how well the performance of a machine learning algorithm can learn.
 In other words, using raw data sets directly can negatively affect the performance of a learning process.
-Therefore, feature engineering normally is the first step in a machine learning process.
+Therefore, feature engineering is usually the first step in the machine learning process.

 Training and Test Sets

-Overfitting is a common pitfall of machine learning processes, which could happen when a learning process achieve 0 in-sample error, but a huge out-of-sample error on yet-unseen data.
-To avoid overfitting, a common practice is that instead of using the entire data set as the training set, the machine learning process holds part of the data as a test data set, and only use the rest of the data to train the model.
-Once the learning model is trained, we then use the test data set to verify the model’s performance.
+Overfitting is a common pitfall of machine learning processes.
+It could happen when a learning process achieves zero in-sample error but a huge out-of-sample error on yet-unseen data.
+To avoid overfitting, a common practice is to hold part of the data as a test data set and only use the rest of the data to train the model.
+Once the learning model is trained, we use the test data set to verify the model’s performance.

-In the example that the article, Machine Learning Basics and Perceptron Learning Algorithm, demonstrates, we manually separate the Iris Data Set to a training set and a test set by taking the first 10 samples from each class and aggregate them together to a test set; the rest of samples are training set.
-In fact, this is not what we normally would do (not what we should do either) regarding split data set.
-If a data set has been affected at any step in the learning process, its performance to access the outcome has been compromised.
+In the previous article’s example, we manually separate the Iris Data Set into a training set and a test set by taking the first 10 samples from each class and aggregating them into a test set; the rest are the training set.
+This is not what we usually would do (not what we should do either).
+If a data set has been affected at any step in the learning process, its performance in accessing the outcome has been compromised.
 This issue is called data snooping.
-By manually manipulating the data set, it may result in data snooping bias.
-(Data snooping bias is out of the topic of this article and will be discussed in the future articles.)
+Manually manipulating the data set may result in data snooping bias.
+(Data snooping bias is not part of the topic of this article and will be discussed in future articles.)

-The appropriate way to create a training and a test sets is that the test data set should be picked randomly, and meet the following criteria:
+The appropriate way to create a training set and a test set is that the test data set should be picked randomly and meet the following criteria:

 - Both the training and the test sets must reflect the original distribution.